John Warner dies; former GOP senator was military expert

 A veteran of World War II and Korea, Warner devoted most of his career to military matters.
 He served as chairman of the Senate Armed Services Committee and as Navy secretary.

-He was a key supporter of President George W. Bush’s declaration of war and often defended the Bush administration’s handling of the war in Iraq.
+He was a key supporter of President George W. Bush’s declaration of war in Iraq and often defended the Bush administration’s handling of the war.
 But he also showed a willingness to buck the White House.

 After a 2007 trip to Iraq, Warner called upon Bush to start bringing troops home.
 He summoned top Pentagon officials to hearings into the torture of detainees at the U.S.-run Abu Ghraib prison and the Iraq war.